The Cambridge Law Test (CLT) is an essay-based exam where students are given a list of Cambridge Law essay questions to choose from.

 Let’s go through the types of questions that may come up.

 What will the Cambridge Law test essay questions be?

 The first type is essay questions.
-If you chose one of these questions, you will be expected to discuss a statement provided.
-They will be expected to give reasons for their arguments for or against the opinion.
+If you choose one of these questions, you will be expected to discuss a statement provided.
+You will be expected to give reasons for the arguments for or against the opinion.
 Here, reasoning and argument are the core skills to be demonstrated.
 Your answer should be structured clearly with an introduction, argument, and conclusion.
 Within this, you should set out what you want to discuss, your points of argument and reasoning and link your arguments back to the statement provided.
 This is not fundamentally about in-depth legal knowledge.
 Rather, focus on argument and crafting a strong and logical essay.

 The second type is problem questions.
 For these, you will be given a statement of law and a scenario.
 In this type of answer, tutors are expecting candidates to identify issues that are presented within the scenario and how this is applied to the relevant law.
 You must explain how the point of law you are arguing is applied to the scenario in a persuasive way.
 It is also important to consider the structure of your argument again in this piece.
 As above, thinking logically and reasoning your argument are important skills to demonstrate.

-It is advised that, in preparation to answer one of these Cambridge law test essay questions, you should select the type of question you’ll feel more comfortable with answering.
-You should then prepare this in depth.
+It is advised that, in preparation to answer one of these Cambridge Law Test essay questions, you should select the type of question you’ll feel more comfortable with answering.
+You should then prepare this in-depth.

 What should I do next?

 As mentioned above, the next best thing to do is prepare for the test.
 You should start your preparations well in advance of the test itself and test yourself in a similar environment as you would expect to be in on the actual test day.
 Practice answering these essay-based questions from mock papers and familiarise yourself with some law terminologies to get ahead of the game.

 Applying for Cambridge Law?
 Effective CLT essay preparation is crucial to achieving your offer.